 Do you already have locations in mind for the portraits of your family?
 Sometimes this location is chosen because of convenience.
-If we’re in a church, it can often be easier to stay there for the formal photographs.
+If we’re in a church, it can often be easier to stay there for formal photographs.
 Same with another ceremony location.
 If you’d like to go elsewhere or have another idea in mind, I’d love to hear about it.
 I can also provide a list of options should you not immediately have a location in mind

 There are a few things I’d love you to bear in mind when choosing a location.
 First of all, we need ample room.
 While it might be easy to choose a small niche location or alcove, we might not be able to work there due to the size of the groupings.
 Consider your largest grouping - how many people will that be?
 What kind of space will we need to house that grouping?
 It can be larger than you’d think!

 We need enough room for your group, and we also need enough room for me!
 I prefer to shoot these family formals with a longer lens, as it’s a more flattering choice for your bodies and faces.
-If I’m in a small space, I’ll be using a wider-angle lens, which is less flattering.
-My goal is always to create beautiful images for you, and choosing an idea space will allow me to do that.
+If I’m in a small space, I’ll be using a wide-angle lens, which is less flattering.
+My goal is always to create beautiful images for you, and choosing an ideal space will allow me to do that.

 What kind of locations work best for family formals?
-Church and synagogue altars are always lovely, since they’re usually decorated for your ceremony.
+Church and synagogue altars are always lovely since they’re usually decorated for your ceremony.
 If you’re getting married in another indoor or outdoor venue, the ceremony set-up there might also be an ideal location.
 Because ceremony areas are almost always picturesque to begin with, they make for great backdrops.

 Other locations that work well can be both indoors and outdoors.
-If we’re outside, a simple backdrop of trees or foliage often work well.
+If we’re outside, a simple backdrop of trees or foliage often works well.
 Symbolic and important landmarks and buildings do, too, provided that we can be out of the line of tourist traffic and have some space between your groupings and the building itself.
 If you’re standing right up against the building, it will be hard to document the whole structure.
 If we’re inside, it’s tougher to find a large enough space.
-Staircases can work at times, so can empty ballrooms.
+Staircases can work at times, and so can empty ballrooms.